You are listening to the Sean Hannity Radio Show Podcast.

 So here's my question out of this real quick.

-Look, this wasn't a speech, this was a sermon.
+Look, this wasn't a speech.

-And he wasn't a president, he was a preacher up there, given his dark world view uh about threats and conflict.
+He was a preacher up there giving his dark world view about threats and conflict.

-This was a speech about conflict around the world, not a speech about cooperation, and that's a real shame.
+This was a speech about conflict around the world, not a speech about cooperation.

-I imagine if you talk to uh folks in Venezuela, you talk to folks in North Korea, they imagine that they are being patriotic, right?
+I imagine if you talk to folks in Venezuela, you talk to folks in North Korea, they imagine that they are being patriotic, right?

 But I agree completely.

-So it seems to me the media is more angry at Donald Trump than they are with the guy that's firing rockets over our ally Japan, threatening Guam and threatening the United States, and this lunatic may have nuclear weapons married to intercontinental ballistic missiles.
+So it seems to me the media is more angry at Donald Trump than they are with the guy that's firing rockets over our ally Japan, threatening Guam and threatening the United States.

-I would think that's a greater threat to everybody.
+Would think that's a greater threat to everybody.

 You would think so.

-Uh but what I was taken back with the most was it wasn't somebody so much on cable news.
+But what I was taken back with the most was it wasn't somebody so much on cable news.

-Uh obviously uh Terry Moran is the chief foreign correspondent for ABC News.
+Obviously, Terry Moran is the chief foreign correspondent for ABC News.

 And he actually said that Trump's rhetoric during his speech to the UN, which was received by conservatives, I mean, on a very overwhelmingly positive basis.

-I mean, I was on with Dobbs, and Lou said that it was the best speech that any president had ever given to the UN, and then Huckabee and Laura Ingram and yourself and so on thought it was a great speech.
+I mean, I was on with Lou Dobbs, and Lou said that it was the best speech that any president had ever given to the UN.

 I mean, that's how unhinged we've become.